sayanee/radio-amateur-exam-notes/08c_aerials_feeders.md

 - feed impedance of `100Ω`
 - coaxial feeder cable of `50Ω` impedance

+### Standing wave ratio (SWR)

+- It is defined as the ratio of the maximum radio-frequency (RF) voltage to the minimum RF voltage along the line.
+- The SWR can also indicate if an impedance mismatch has occured, and by how much.
+- An open or short circuit will result in an infinite SWR.
+- If there is an impedance mismatch, it will result in an inefficient power transfer from source to load as the signal is reflected back towards the transmitting source.
+- Thus, a good impedance match is key to achieving a maximum power transfer to the load, and thus generaly leads to more of your signal being radiated out.

 ### Standing wave ratio meters

 - A terminating resistor, equal to the characteristic impedance of the cable, is connected across the far end of the cable